 Now, let’s start with the bragging rights, shall we?
 San Ramón has produced not one, not two, but four Costa Rican presidents.
 Talk about a city with a political flair!
 And if that’s not impressive enough, the place is practically bursting at the seams with talented artists.
 It’s like living in a creative wonderland.

-But enough about the famous folks, let’s talk about what really matters—your day-to-day life.
+But enough about the famous folks in Costa Rica, let’s talk about what really matters—your day-to-day life.
 San Ramón is a bustling city that has just about everything you need within arm’s reach.
 Craving some delicious cuisine?
 You’ll find restaurants and cafes galore, serving up mouthwatering dishes to satisfy even the pickiest of palates.
 Need a little zen in your life?
 Yoga and art studios are scattered throughout the city, ready to help you find your inner peace.
 And for those movie buffs, fear not, because there’s even a theater where you can catch the latest blockbusters.

 Now, I know what you’re thinking.
 “What about shopping?”
 Well, my friends, San Ramón has you covered.
 From local markets bursting with fresh produce to modern shopping centers, you’ll find everything you need to keep your retail therapy cravings at bay.
 And if, heaven forbid, you ever need medical attention, fear not, for San Ramón boasts a hospital that can handle most of your healthcare needs.
 Of course, for major treatments, you might want to make the short trip to San José, but hey, no place is perfect.